December 22, 2020; revised December 23, 2020; April 14, 2022 (Ref. 4 added among other revisions)

 Tiny Oak Seed Has the Blueprint for an Oak Tree

-5. A tiny oak seed has the blueprint for the huge oak tree.
+5. A tiny oak seed has the blueprint for the giant oak tree.
 That seed extracts necessary “materials” from the soil and “builds” that tree!
 Think about how complex that process is, i.e., oak seed giving rise to an oak tree!

 Gandhabba Has the “Blueprint” or the “Master Plan” for a Human Body